-'''

-{

-'json': 'scrapy.exporters.JsonItemExporter',

-'jsonlines': 'scrapy.exporters.JsonLinesItemExporter',

-'jl': 'scrapy.exporters.JsonLinesItemExporter',

-'csv': 'scrapy.exporters.CsvItemExporter',

-'xml': 'scrapy.exporters.XmlItemExporter',

-'marshal': 'scrapy.exporters.MarshalItemExporter',

-'pickle': 'scrapy.exporters.PickleItemExporter',

-}

-'''
+''' 'json': 'scrapy.exporters.JsonItemExporter', 'jsonlines': 'scrapy.exporters.JsonLinesItemExporter', 'jl': 'scrapy.exporters.JsonLinesItemExporter', 'csv': 'scrapy.exporters.CsvItemExporter', 'xml': 'scrapy.exporters.MarshalItemExporter', 'marshal': 'scrapy.exporters.PickleItemExporter', '''

 A dict containing the built-in feed exporters supported by Scrapy.
 You can disable any of these exporters by assigning None to their serialization format in FEED_EXPORTERS.
 E.g., to disable the built-in CSV exporter (without replacement), place this in your settings.py: